The short answer

 Pairing patterns: opposite-sex pairs typically harmonize better than same-sex.
 Doberman + calmer breed (Lab, Golden) often easier addition than Doberman + Doberman.
 Doberman + small dog risky (predatory drift potential).

-When to involve veterinary behaviorist + medication
+When to involve veterinary behaviourist + medication

 Doberman SA often requires medication intervention.
 Don't hesitate.